nondon1/Python-Code-of-Pulse-Echo-project/README.md

 # Python-Code-of-Pulse-Echo-project
-Project: Acoustic Attenuation in Vibration-Damping Alloys(Automatic code to detect acoustic attenuation and speed in cpmposite alloys).
+Project: Acoustic Attenuation in Vibration-Damping Alloys(Automatic code to detect acoustic attenuation and speed in composite alloys).

 •	Utilized Python programming for the analysis and visualization of Pulse-Echo data.
 •	Developed Python code to automatically identify individual echoes within a pulse of Pulse-Echo Data.
 •	Employed advanced algorithms for accurate and efficient echo detection.